Hamad Medical Corporation: Heart Hospital

 A cardiology specialty facility adjacent to Rumailah Hospital, the Heart Hospital facility was opened in 2010, and has 116 beds.

 Al Wakra Hospital

-Opened in December 2012, this 325-bed hospital serves the rapidly growing towns of Al Wakrah and Mesaieed, located in the south of Qatar.
+Opened in December 2012, this 325-bed hospital serves the rapidly growing towns of Al Wakrah and Mesaieed in southern Qatar.
 Areas of specialty include general medicine, general surgery, pediatrics and pediatric emergency, obstetrics and gynecology.

 Al Khor Hospital

-Serving the community in the country’s north, Al Khor Hospital opened in 2005.
-The hospital has 115 beds, including 10 for paediatrics.
+Serving the community in the country's north, Al Khor Hospital opened in 2005.
+The hospital has 115 beds, including 10 for pediatrics.
 The hospital offers general medical care, general surgery, emergency medicine, obstetrics, pediatrics, and neonatal care.

 Enaya Specialized Care Center

 The Enaya Specialized Care Center is a support facility that works with Hamad General Hospital and Rumailah Hospital.
 Its stated purpose is providing 24-hour care to long-term patients who are in a stable condition.
 The center has 156 patient beds.

 Hazm Mebaireek General Hospital (HMGH)

 HMGH is a community general hospital for adult males living and working in the Industrial Area of Doha.
 It offers a range of inpatient and outpatient care.
 Some surgical cases such as general surgery or less complex orthopedics, plastics or urology procedures will also be seen.
 The hospital also houses an Emergency Department for walk-in patients as well as HMC, Primary Health Care Corporation, and Qatar Red Crescent referrals and ambulance transfers.